Close

 Employment and Work Permits

 Work Visas are permits issued for foreigners to stay in the Maldives for employment purposes.
 Persons traveling for employment are granted 15 days from arrival to complete the work visa process.
-Foreign nationals must possess a valid Work Permit issued by the Ministry of Economic Development, which does not exceed 90 days from date of issue.
+Foreign nationals must possess a valid Work Permit issued by the Ministry of Economic Development, valid for no more than 90 days from the date of arrival.
 Work visas require employer sponsorship, medical examinations at authorized facilities, and health insurance coverage.
 Categories include resort staff positions, construction workers, healthcare professionals, and executive roles.

 Transit and Multiple-Entry Options